-Fellows who have completed three years in general pediatrics training are eligible to participate in this training program.
+Fellows who have successfully completed three years of an ACGME-accredited pediatric residency or an RCPSC-accredited residency program located in Canada are eligible to participate in this training program.
 The selection process is competitive, and fellows are selected in part on the basis of their interest in developing careers in academic medicine.
 Successful completion of this three-year ACGME accredited program will lead to ABP board eligibility in Pediatric Hematology Oncology.

 Once accepted to our program, the following items are required before starting the fellowship: